rgowthaman/GenPasswd/README.md

 ## Usage

 ```
-Usage : genpasswd [options]
+usage: genpasswd [options]

-Options:
-  --version                                     show program's version number and exit
+optional arguments:
   -h, --help         show this help message and exit
+  -v, --version      show version number and exit.

+to customize Password:
-  -l LENGTH,          --length=LENGTH           To set Length to the password
+  -l , --length      to set length to the password
-  -r REPEAT,          --repeat                  To repeat the characters in the password
-  -n IGNORE,          --no=IGNORE               To ignore unwanted characters to the password
+  -n , --ignore      to ignore unwanted characters to the password
+  -i , --include     to include characters to the password
-  -o ONLY,            --only=ONLY               To create password only using wanted characters
+  -o , --only        to create password only using wanted characters
-  -i INCLUDE,         --include=INCLUDE         To include characters to the password
-  -s SEPARATOR,       --separator=SEPARATOR     The separator character
+  -s , --separator   the separator character
-  -c SEPARATORLENGTH, --seplen=SEPARATORLENGTH  The length of characters between separator
+  -c , --seplen      the length of characters between separator
+  --repeat           to repeat the characters in the password (default : False)
-  --separation                                  To separate password characters using separator
+  --separation       to separate password characters using separator (default : False)
 ```

 ###